b1tw0rker/linux/README.md

 ```

-### find files with setuid or setguid and print with file
+### find files with setuid or setguid - stdout to console

 ```bash